pilzpuffer/calculator/README.md

+##PROJECT SUMMARY

+This project helped me to get firmer grasp on Objects, arrays and how they can be utilized.
+As calculations were the main thing of this project, I've also learned about inaccuracies that are present when running certain calculations - for example, when running calculations on non-integer numbers.

+Also, I've learned a bit about SVG elements - though I didn't get too "deep" into this particular topic, and I'd need to study it deeper to truly "get" it.

 ##PROJECT NOTES

 Even though I really like the font that I've chosen for this project, it's not really ideal for a calculator as it's not monospaced.
 This was discovered during a testing scenario where long numbers were entered - to prevent overflow, I capped max shown numbers at 12.
 While this does properly cover scenarios with wider numbers like 2 or 8, narrower numbers (like 1) only end up taking half the display before getting "shortened".